-I walked the ancient corridors of the City Palace hoping to see early examples of inlay furniture.
-I was aware that much of the furniture craft in Udaipur has its antecedents in the tradition of furnishing Udaipurs great palaces, so thought I amy see early examples in the City Palace which is now a museum.
+I walked the ancient corridors of the City Palace hoping to see early examples of inlay in the tradition of furnishing Udaipurs great palaces, so thought I amy see early examples in the City Palace which is now a museum.
 I stumbled

 across elaborate examples of Mirror Glass inlay, where whole rooms were covered from floor to ceiling with hand carved mirror glass fragments of vibrant colours that have not dulled with the passing of time.
 I also saw exquisite wall panels with delicate floral

-Iris Furnishings bespoke order service.
+Iris email@example.com for a quote.order service.
 Customers are invited to order any of our products in their chosen dimensions and chosen colour.
-Lead times are 10-14 weeks for bespoke orders.
-Simply email firstname.lastname@example.org for a quote.
+Lead times are 10-14 weeks for orders.
+Simply email

 The only early example of Indian inlay furniture I came across in Udaipur’s City Palace was (sad and ironic) an ivory inlaid Maharaja’s elephant chair from the